cognitedata/cognite-sdk-js/guides/authentication.md

 const assets = await client.assets.retrive({ id: 23232789217132 });
 ```

 The first time this will run the user will get a `401`-response from CDF in the first call to `client.assets`.
 This will trigger the SDK to perform authentication of the user using a popup-window.
-A new window will popup showing the login screen of the IdP-provider.
+A new window will popup showing the login screen of the identity provider.
 After a successful login the popup-window will be redirected back to your app (the same URL as the main browser window) where `sdk.loginPopupHandler` will be executed and handle the tokens in the URL and close the window. **Therefore it is important** that `sdk.loginPopupHandler` will run when the popup window gets redirected back to your app (otherwise the authentication process will fail).

 After a successful authentication process the SDK will automatically retry the `client.assets` request and will eventually resolve and return the correct result.